Infosys/Infosys-Model-Inference-Library/README_ADVANCED.md

         # return the output
 ```

-If you are a developer, and you want to add your own custom code to work with Imfosys model Inference Library, it is simple.
+If you are a developer, and you want to add your own custom code to work with Infosys model Inference Library, it is simple.
 - Create a class in a python file [custom_model_loader.py](custom_model_loader.py).
 In this case, the class name is `CustomClipModelLoader`
 - The class name should be appended with ModelLoader at the end.
 This is a convention to follow.
 - The functional design of the Class module is at the Developer's ease.
 Inherit the `BaseModelLoader` class and overwrite the necessary methods.